 Understanding Morphine And Its Effects

 Extracted from the Opium found in poppy plants, Morphine is one of the oldest pain medications in the world.
-The Opioid drug is used to treat moderate to severe pain, and is typically injected via a syringe or IV drip in a hospital setting or prescribed in an oral tablet in an outpatient setting.
+The Opioid drug is used to treat moderate to severe pain.
+Morphine is typically injected via a syringe or IV drip in a hospital setting or prescribed in an oral tablet in an outpatient setting.
 Morphine is considered to be a Schedule II drug in the U.S., which means that it has recognized medicinal benefits but is still severely restricted due to the fact that it has a high potential for abuse and dependence.

 Morphine, like all Opioid pain relievers, works by binding to Opioid receptors in the brain and nervous system to change the way the body feels and responds to pain.
 Upon ingestion, the drug is absorbed into the bloodstream and is carried to organs throughout the body where it affects specific receptors in the nervous system.
 This interaction blocks pain and floods the body with dopamine, inducing euphoria.
 Many people will abuse Morphine because of this pleasurable effect or “high” that the drug produces.
 Any time someone uses the medication without a prescription or not explicitly as prescribed is considered abuse.
 Morphine is also relatively accessible and easy to obtain, which contributes to the high diverted use rates of the drug.

 What Are the Effects Of Morphine Use?